DylanVera/Tapcart-test/README.md

 ## Assumptions

-1. There be no more than 3 options per product.
+1. There will be no more than 3 options per product.
 2. Product variant options are in same order as product options.

 ## Libraries/Tools used